Gentle forces will prevail

 Electroconvulsive therapy (ECT).

 In the history of psychiatry, quite a few treatment methods have been used for mental disorders.
 Electroconvulsive therapy (ECT) was an aggressive treatment method ofpsychic disorders that used electric current to induce a controlled epileptic seizure.
 There were quite a few drawbacks to this treatment.
 Among the most common side effects of ECT are memory loss, unconsciousness and muscle contractions.
 In addition, confusion, disorientation and headaches were common after ECT treatment, and quite a few patients experienced cardiovascular symptoms such as faster heart rate and high blood pressure.
 Separately, it was a traumatic experience for the patient and was associated with stigma and negative side effects.Despite a mouthpiece, patients sustained permanent damage to their teeth as they bit their teeth hard together during the attack.
+Although rare, due to muscle spasms, more serious complications such as fractures, dislocations or injuries to joints are also known.
+In the 1950s, hypnosis was introduced as an alternative less invasive treatment for certain mental disorders.

 Pharmacological treatment